the state of racism in ireland

 Anti-Traveller racism has been experienced by Travellers throughout the history of the state.
 Former Taoiseach Charles Haughey introduced the ‘Commission on Itinerancy’ report in 1963 in which he advanced a “final solution” to the “itinerancy problem”, just 18 years after the Holocaust, advocating a continuation of the policy of forced sedentarism which would lead to the disappearance of Travellers.
 The 2017 recognition of Traveller ethnicity by the State was welcomed, but the failure by the state to address the continued criminalisation of nomadism, racial profiling, and discrimination in housing (Traveller Homes Matter), health and education provision for Travellers takes a huge toll on Traveller health and life outcomes.
 Racial epithets, stereotypes and language used to describe Travellers is often dehumanising.
 Dr. Sindy Joyce’s work on the historic discrimination faced by Travellers is essential reading.
 Members of the community such as Martin Warde have long highlighted the institutional racism that Travellers face and how this reinforces segregation and superiority complexes interactions.

-Anti-Roma Racism, sometimes also referred to as anti-gipsyism or Romaphobia; this refers to the racism or discrimination experienced by people because they are or are perceived to be Roma, “Gypsies” [a pejorative term] or from a Roma or “Gypsy” background.
+Anti-Roma Racism, sometimes also referred to as anti-gipsyism or Romaphobia, refers to the racism or discrimination experienced by people because they are or are perceived to be Roma, “Gypsies” [a pejorative term] or from a Roma or “Gypsy” background.
 Roma people continue to be targeted for explicit discrimination in all areas of Irish life and experience similar institutional discrimination in housing and access to public services to Travellers.
 Anti-Traveller and anti-Roma prejudice are rooted in a broader anti-nomadism.

 anti-MUSLIM RACISM (ISLAMOPHOBIA)